 One reason I love to walk through Asakusa at any time of day is the food.
 There are many small and fabulous restaurants but the area is also special for its street food and snacks throughout the Nakamise area which includes 2 other streets that intersect with it, Donboin Dori and Shin-Nakamise Dori.

 You don’t see a lot of street food in Japan compared to other parts of Asia, probably because eating as you walk around is generally considered rude but there are plenty of places to find a quiet corner and if you go to the right as you enter through the main gate to Senso-ji temple there’s a large seating area and it’s OK to eat and drink there.

 The Japanese word for street food is tabearuki it’s literally a contraction of the words for eat and walk, I did find it surprising that there’s a word for it when walking as you eat is not something you really see a Japanese person doing, even at festivals or shopping streets like this it’s uncommon.

 Asakusa Shrine can be easily missed on a visit to Sensoji but it’s adjacent to the temple and worth including in your visit.
-If you exit the Hondo hall of the temple to the left you’ll make you way into the temple but if instead you take the less intuitive exit to the left or head that way later you’ll find the shrine.
+If you exit the Hondo hall of the temple to the left you’ll make your way into the temple but if instead, you take the less intuitive exit to the left or head that way later you’ll find the shrine.